intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/baichuan/README.md

 Arguments info:
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Baichuan model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'baichuan-inc/Baichuan-13B-Chat'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
-It is default to be `'What is AI?'`.
+It is default to be `'AI是什么？'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.

 > **Note**: When loading the model in 4-bit, BigDL-LLM converts linear layers in the model into INT4 format.
 In theory, a *X*B model saved in 16-bit will requires approximately 2*X* GB of memory for loading, and ~0.5*X* GB memory for further inference.